linux-cultist/venv-selector.nvim/README.md

 The above search adds the unrestriced flag to fd.
 See `fd` docs for what it does!

-If you want to **disable** one of the default searches, you can simply set it to false:
+If you want to **disable** one of the default searches, you can simply set it to false.
+This disables the workspace search.

 `settings = {
   search = {